 Ben joined Watsi on June 28th, 2015.
 Four years ago, Ben became the 1676th member to automatically support a new Watsi patient every month.
-Since then, 3,951 more people have become monthly donors!
-Ben's most recent donation supported Kheang, a man from Cambodia, to fund spinal surgery.
+Since then, 4,280 more people have become monthly donors!
+Ben's most recent donation supported Nibleti, a baby boy from Tanzania, to fund hydrocephalus treatment.

 Kheang has one son, and enjoys playing soccer, feeding the animals, helping cook food, and listening to the radio.
 Six days ago, Kheang fell four meters off the roof of his house and fractured his lower spine.
 He has lost sensation of his lower limbs and he is now unable to take care of himself on his own.
 Surgery will help to fuse his fractured spinal vertebrae into place, securing the bones and allowing them to heal together.
 Surgery will give him the chance to return to his normal activities again without difficulty.
 He shared, "I hope that I will be able to walk again and work the same as before."